The Case for Ongoing Training

 Be proactive.
 Above all, it’s important to remember that you must take an active role when it comes to pursuing training opportunities.
 Rarely will others tell you exactly what type of professional development to pursue and how to go about doing it.
 Before exploring potential avenues for professional development, determine in which areas you need to strengthen your skill set.
 Are you struggling with .NET?
 Are you hoping to transition to a management position and want to develop your leadership abilities?
 Keep in mind that the type of training you seek should align with your current job or future career goals.

 Explore internal resources.
 Next, find out what resources are available within your firm that would allow you to pursue your professional development goals.
-Even though many firms have cut back on training budgets during the downturn, don’t assume you have to go outside your company to find the support you need.
+Even though many firms have cut back on training budgets during the downturn, don’t assume you have to go outside your company to find the support you need to engage in ongoing training.
 In fact, 21 percent of CIOs polled by Robert Half Technology said they plan to offer more training and professional development for their staff this year.
 Are there seminars, training presentations or courses available through the organization’s intranet site, for example?
 Also remember that many businesses provide assistance to employees by offering tuition reimbursement, subsidized membership to professional organizations or the opportunity to attend industry conferences.
 Speak to your manager about the internal options.

 Build your case.
 To improve your chances of securing the support you seek, explain to your manager how training in a certain area could help you perform your job better or benefit the company.
 You might also note that you can share what you learned with others in the department.
 After attending a conference on information security, for instance, offer to host an informal brown bag lunch for colleagues who could also benefit from the information.
 If your manager is still not convinced, consider a compromise.
 For instance, you could volunteer to stay late or work through lunch to make up for time you’ll spend in training classes.